Justice Department sues UnitedHealth over nearly $8B deal

 The Department of Justice was joined by attorneys general from Minnesota and New York in filing the lawsuit.

-Shares of UnitedHealth fell more than 1%, or nearly $8, to $451.63 in midday trading while broader indexes also dropped.
+Shares of UnitedHealth Group Inc. fell more than 2%, or nearly $11.15, to $448.47 Thursday afternoon while broader indexes also dropped.

+AP Business Writer Marcy Gordon contributed to this report from Washington, D.C.
+Murphy reported from Indianapolis.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy